lextoumbourou/notes/content/recursive-postgres-queries.md

 ***

-Hopefully you now have a better understanding of how Postgres recursive queries work.
-Feel free to hit me up on [Twitter](https://twitter.com/lexandstuff) if you have questions or if I got anything wrong.
+Hopefully you now have a better understanding of Postgres recursive queries and how they work.
+Feel free to hit me up on [Twitter](https://twitter.com/lexandstuff) if you have questions or if I've gotten anything wrong.